-Prior to or during the first 12 months of attendance at Geneva, a student may receive course credit or exemption by passing a comprehensive examination approved by the department chair.
+Prior to or during the first 12 months of attendance at Geneva, a student may receive course credit or exemption by passing a comprehensive examination if and only if such an examination has been approved to be offered by the department chair.
 The eligible courses are determined by the department in which they are offered and the examination may be taken only once for each course.
 The examination fee is \$75.
 If credit is desired, there is an additional fee of \$50 per credit.
 Credit and a letter grade must be obtained if the course is in the student's major or in the core requirements.
 The grade for electives may be any letter grade or credit-no credit as determined by the instructor.
 Upon receiving the receipt for payment and a memo from the instructor recording the grade, the credit hours are entered on the transcript.